-Carry out any remedial work that is necessary before operating the oven.
+Carry out any remedial work that is necessary before Do not operate the oven: operating the oven.

-Do not operate the oven if any of the following conditions exist:
+Do not operate the oven if any of the following conditions 2.
+If the wave guide or oven cavity are not intact.

 - 1. Door does not close firmly.

 - 2. Door hinge, support or latch hook is damaged.

 - 3. The door gasket or seal is damaged.

 - 4. The door is bent or warped.

 - 5. There are defective parts in the door interlock system.